 Most Norway visitors remember Lillehammer from the 1994 Winter Olympics, but Lillehammer is a true gem for visitors even in the summer.
-Today, Lillehammer attracts travelers year-round for outdoor activities and relaxation close to nature at Lake Mjøsa.
-If you'd like to drive to Lillehammer, just follow the E6 in Norway - from Oslo it's only a 2 hour drive, and well worth it.Continue to 5 of 10 below.
+Lillehammer attracts nature lovers year-round for outdoor activities and relaxation at Lake Mjøsa.
+If you'd like to drive to Lillehammer, just follow the E6 in Norway.
+From Oslo, it's only a 2-hour drive, and it's well worth it.

 One of Oslo's most beautiful public parks is Vigeland Park, and it's also one of the top sights in Norway's capital.
 Vigeland Park contains the life's work of Gustav Vigeland, a famous Norwegian sculptor.
 More than 200 Vigeland masterpieces are on display here.
 There is a visitor center in the park, as well as a souvenir shop and a cafe.
 Use T-Bane Majorstuen / tram 12 when you're in Oslo to get to Vigelandsparken.

 The Holmenkollen Ski Jump is Norway's most popular attraction for travelers.
-Holmenkollen hosts FIS World Cup ski competitions each year but is not just a sports venue; it is also a tourist magnet.
-There's lots of Norwegian ski history and a beautiful view of Oslo and the surrounding fjord.Continue to 9 of 10 below.
+Holmenkollen hosts FIS World Cup ski competitions each year, but it is not just a sports venue; it is also a tourist magnet.
+There's lots of Norwegian ski history and a beautiful view of Oslo and the surrounding fjord.